Klein Matterhorn: Construction of the Klein Matterhorn cable car lift

 Licensing was further delayed until 1969 by the citizens of Zermatt filing a complaint to the governing council of the Canton of Valais.
 In December 1970, the Swiss government finally gave permission for the cable way, but progress was further delayed until 1973 by objections from environmentalists.
 Eventually, on 17 December 1973, the Federal Council rejected objections and granted a construction license.

 The next major obstacle proved to be the recruitment of a work force to build the lift system.
 At altitudes of 3000 to 4000 m above sea level, worker productivity would be reduced by up to 50% compared to normal levels, and workers would be required to live for weeks on end within the camps.

 The construction of this cable car started in August 1976 at all three construction sites: the valley terminal, the three tower sites and the mountain terminal.
 Creation of the mountain terminal was a difficult undertaking.
-Some 2000 m3 of concrete were used in the mountain station, all of which had to be transported there by helicopter in specially insulated tanks, mixed with warm water and 2% anti-freeze.
+Some 2000 m3 of concrete were used in the mountain station, all of which had to be transported by helicopter in specially insulated tanks, mixed with warm water and 2% anti-freeze.
 Weather conditions at the work site (3,820 m above sea level) in high mountain terrain were extreme: temperatures falling to -40 °C, snowfalls, and high winds of over 100 km/h.

-In the summer of 1977 the track, hand and counter cables totalling 35.8 km in length and weighing to 300 t were dragged from Schweigmatten to Trockener Steg, a massive undertaking in itself.
+In the summer of 1977 the track, hand and counter cables totalling 35.8 km in length and weighing 300 t were dragged from Schweigmatten to Trockener Steg, a massive undertaking in itself.
 It took several weeks to cover the distance of 3,600 m, with a vertical altitude of almost 1,000 m and to rewind the cables on their reels.

 In December 1978, all four track cables were installed, and all remaining operations were completed by the spring of 1979.
 In the fall of 1979, the two 100 passenger cabins were flown from the village of Täsch to the valley terminal, attached to the hanger frames with the carriages lifted onto the track cables, with operations starting on 23 December, the start of the winter season.
 The Cable car was built by Von Roll LTD Bern Switzerland.